mikeferguson/robot_calibration/README.md

 to use only free_frames, setting only the rotation in the joint axis to be free.

-## Updating from Indigo

-A number of things have been streamlined since Indigo.
-Some changes in your capture configuration may be required:

- * GroundPlaneFinder is gone.
-A simple replacement is to use the PlaneFinder with the parameter "min_z" set to -2.0. (all other defaults should work fine)
- * PlaneFinder now supports "debug" parameter, which defaults to false.
-If you still want the point clouds in your bagfile, set this parameter to true.
- * All finders have had their debug topic names updated to include the name of the finder, this makes sure that you can run multiple instances and still know where data came from.
-   Your RVIZ config may need to be updated.

-Your calibration error block config will absolutely need updates:

- * "camera3d_to_arm" is now "chain3d_to_chain3d".
-In addition to updating the type, the names of the sensors have changed: "camera" is now "model_a", and "arm" is "model_b".
-Order of the parameters no longer matters.
- * "camera3d_to_ground" is now "chain3d_to_plane".
-In addition to updating the type, the names of the sensors have changed: "camera" is now "model_a" and there is no sensor for ground (the plane parameters are fully accessible instead of being hard-coded).
-The default plane parameters of this error block represent the ground plane.
- * "camera_to_camera" is now "plane_to_plane".
-In addition to updating the type, the names of the sensors have changed from "camera1" and "camera2" to "model_a" and "model_b".

 # Status

  * Kinetic Devel Job Status: [![Build Status](http://build.ros.org/buildStatus/icon?job=Kdev__robot_calibration__ubuntu_xenial_amd64)](http://build.ros.org/job/Kdev__robot_calibration__ubuntu_xenial_amd64/)